Tools Needed For An Engine Build

 Article by Mark Trotta

 Once you've decided to rebuild your old car's engine, you'll want to make a plan and a budget.
-Chances are good you'll be buying some new tools.
+And chances are, you'll be buying a few new tools.
 In addition to basic hand tools, there'll be some specialty tools needed.

 Engine Measuring Tools

-One of the first steps of proper engine repair is accurately inspecting and measuring worn parts.
-Although most of us are more mechanics than machinists, the need arises during an engine build to precisely measure wear and play.
+To properly rebuild an engine, you first need to accurately inspect and measure the old/worn parts.
+Most of us are more mechanics than machinists, but the need arises during an engine build to precisely measure wear and play.

-Engine measuring tools include a digital caliper, micrometer(s), dial indicator, dial bore gauge, and feeler gauge.
+Measuring tools will include a digital caliper, micrometer(s), dial indicator, dial bore gauge, and feeler gauge.
 Not only is it important to have quality measuring equipment, you also need to learn how to use these tools correctly.

 Dial Bore Gauge

 To accurately measure the inside diameter of a cylinder, a bore gauge is needed.
-The one I most commonly use has a range of two to six inches, a depth of six inches, and the round dial has .001" increments.
+The one I have has a range of two to six inches, a depth of six inches, and the round dial has .001" increments.

 Shop: Dial Bore Gauge